Xubuntu/wiki.xubuntu.org/Step-1:-Get-The-Xubuntu-Development-Version-Up-And-Running.md

 4. You have a computer you can use, but either can\'t or don\'t want to install another OS - **Use Live Media to run Xubuntu**

-Once you\'ve done one of these installation methods you will have already made a start - and you\'ve been testing.
-Now comes the important part from the Xubuntu Team - you need to tell us or we\'ll have no idea that you have tested for us.
+Each of these is described in a separate paragraph in a bit more detail below, and, after you have installed Xubuntu, at the end of each of these paragraphs you will find a link onto Step 2 with more information about \'Testing\' itself.

-In this case the way to tell us is to report your install on the [Iso Tracker](http://iso.qa.ubuntu.com/) - this very important webpage tells people from all of the flavours who\'s installed using the Daily ISO.
+However, just by installing the OS you have actually already completed some very valuable testing - you have confirmed (or not) that the installation itself works.
+Now, the Dev Team really needs to know this extremely very valuable information - there are more details on the Testing page, but for now please be aware that the way to give them this info is by reporting your install on the [Iso Tracker](http://iso.qa.ubuntu.com/)

 ### 1 - You have a computer that you don't depend on - Install Xubuntu as the main Operating System